SPCA Monterey County — © 2026 All rights reserved.

 A. The SPCA is a private, independent non-profit.
 We are not a chapter of any other agency, we do not have a parent organization, and we do not receive funding from any other animal welfare group.
 Our programs and services are funded through the generous support of our community.

-Q. Does the SPCA share donor information?
+• Q. Does the SPCA have a privacy policy?

 A. SPCA Monterey County is your independent, local animal welfare agency.
 We are not a chapter of any other SPCA and we do not have a national parent organization.
 Donations to places like the ASPCA and HSUS do not come to help our shelter.
 All donations given to us stay right here to help animals in need in our community.